-This provider unblocks a bunch of geo-restricted streaming media services, including US Netflix and Amazon Prime Video.
+This provider can help you regain access to various services, including US Netflix and Amazon Prime Video.
 A single subscription allows for seven devices to connect simultaneously.

-You can access CyberGhost on Android, iOS, Windows, and MacOS.
+You can access CyberGhost on Android, iOS, Windows, MacOS and Linux.

 Read our full user review of CyberGhost.